 Defenses to domestic violence mutual combat, self-defense, a motive to fabricate allegations; and other evidence casting reasonable doubts on the prosecution’s evidence.

 A conviction for domestic violence carries jail and a probationary period, fees and fines, a stay-away order protecting the accuser, completion of a year-long series of domestic violence classes, and other terms and conditions depending on the nature of the charge and underlying allegations.

 Homicide is the killing of one individual by another.
 There are two categories of homicide under California law: 1.
 Murder and 2.
 Manslaughter

 Murder is the intentional killing of another human being.
 In California, there are two types of murder:

 First Degree Murder: a premeditated killing that was planned in advance.
 Felony-Murder, a murder committed during the course of a serious felony (robbery and kidnapping are the two most common felonies during which the victim is killed) can also qualify as first degree murder.
 Sentences associated with a conviction for first degree murder are life in prison with the possibility of parole; life in prison without the possibility of parole (LWOP); and where special circumstances are established, the death penalty.

-Second Degree Murder: an intentional killing committed without premeditation and deliberation.
+Second Degree Murder: an intentional killing (killing with malice) committed without premeditation and deliberation.

 To support a charge of attempted murder, the prosecution must prove: